 The best time to buy items on clearance is at the end of the season.
 For instance, with clothes, you can stock up on winter items when springtime is around the corner.
 You can do this for any season of the year!
 At the end of last summer, I purchased a $120 grill for my husband for $30!
 Score!

 All types of things go on clearance.
-I always shop clearance first!
+I always shop clearance first, especially for my kids!

 8. SHOP ONLINE!